-IPv4 was design in 1980 to replace the NCP protocol on the ARPANET.
+IPv4 was designed in 1980 to replace the NCP protocol on the ARPANET.
 The IPv4 displayed many limitations after two decades.
 The IPv6 protocol was designed with IPv4’s shortcomings in mind.
-IPv6 is not a superset of the IPv4 protocol; instead it is a new design.
+IPv6 is not a superset of the IPv4 protocol; instead, it is a new design.

 1. IPv4 Architecture

 The protocol contains a couple aspects which caused problems with its use.
 These problems do not all relate to security.
 They are mentioned to gain a comprehensive understanding of the internet protocol and its shortcomings.
 The causes of problems with the protocol are:

 5. Quality of Service

 - The IPv4 architecture has an address that is 32 bits wide.
 This limits the maximum number of computers that can be connected to the internet.
 The 32 bit address provides for a maximum of two billions computers to be connected to the internet.

 - The problem of exceeding that number was not foreseen when the protocol was created.
 The small address space of the IPv4 facilitates malicious code distribution.
 Routing is a problem for this protocol because the routing tables are constantly increasing in size.
 The maximum theoretical size of the global routing tables was 2.1 million entries.

 - Methods have been adopted to reduce the number of entries in the routing table.
 This is helpful for a short period of time, but drastic change needs to be made to address this problem.